Are you searching for the best Kink BMX frames?

 The 11.6″ bottom bracket height lowers the rider’s center of gravity and being lower to the ground adds to the stability of the overall bike.

-Backwoods specs:
+Kink Backwoods frame specs:

 - Top Tube Length: 20.75″, 21″, 21.25″, 21.5″